alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Languages must have adopted polysyllabic forms probably as the necessity arose, given their particular information density configurations.
+In combination with other monosyllabic techniques they may have achieved vocabularies of tens of thousands of words.
+This leaves us just right before the invention of writing.

 ### Time Scales